UBC-MDS/OlymPulse/README.md

 - [Installation](#installation)
 - [Contributing](#contributing)

-## Explore the app

-You can access the deployed app on [shinyapps.io here](https://tetrahydrofuran.shinyapps.io/olympulse/)!

 ## Motivation

 The Olympic Games are one of the most anticipated sports competitions for sports fans and the most important competition for athletes and countries' sports federations.
 The level of skills demonstrated by the athletes in their respective disciplines during this competition raises the bar for what a human being is capable of, challenging the impossible and astonishing people worldwide.